Caroline Johnson: Early life and career

-Political career
+Parliamentary career

-She contested the Scunthorpe seat in the 2010 general election, coming second to the Labour candidate Nic Dakin.
+Johnson stood as the Conservative candidate in Scunthorpe at the 2010 general election, coming second with 32.6% of the vote behind the Labour candidate Nic Dakin.

 In the June 2016 European Union membership referendum, Johnson voted for Brexit.

-Later in the year, a by-election was called in the Sleaford and North Hykeham constituency after the resignation of its MP Stephen Phillips following differences between him and the government on Brexit.
-Johnson was selected by the Conservative Party to contest the seat in the December by-election.

-In the by-election she was elected as MP with 17,570 (53.5%) votes and a majority of 13,144.
-Johnson retained her seat in the 2017 general election with 42,245 votes (64.2%) and a majority of 25,237.
+Johnson was selected in November 2016 as the Conservative candidate for the 2016 Sleaford and North Hykeham by-election.
+She was elected to Parliament as MP for Sleaford and North Hykeham with 53.5% of the vote and a majority of 13,144.

+At the snap 2017 general election, Johnson was re-elected as MP for Sleaford and North Hykeham with an increased vote share of 64.2% and a majority of 25,237.
 Following the election, she was chosen to be part of the Health and Social Care Select Committee and the Environment, Food and Rural Affairs Committee.
 She served on the Health and Social Care Select Committee until February 2018 and Environment, Food and Rural Affairs Committee until November 2019.
-Johnson also chairs the All Party Parliamentary Groups (APPG) for Children who need Palliative Care.

-She is a member of the European Research Group.
-Johnson voted for then Prime Minister Theresa May's Brexit withdrawal agreement and against any referendum on a withdrawal agreement in early 2019.
+Johnson voted for then Prime Minister Theresa May's Brexit withdrawal agreement and against any referendum on a withdrawal agreement in March 2019.

 She supported Boris Johnson in the 2019 Conservative Party leadership election.
 Following his election as prime minister, she voted for his Brexit withdrawal agreement in October 2019.

-She was re-elected in the December general election with an increased majority of 32,565 (48.9%) votes, the largest majority won by any Conservative candidate at the election.
+At the 2019 general election, Johnson was again re-elected with an increased vote share of 67.1% and an increased majority of 32,565.

 She was a member of the Education Select Committee between March 2020 and October 2022.
 Johnson rejoined the Health and Social Care Select Committee in November 2022.

 During the July 2022 United Kingdom government crisis, Johnson resigned as the Vice Chair of the Conservative Party on 7 July, after over 50 previous resignations of MPs and ministers, criticising then Prime Minister Boris Johnson's "errors of judgement" and calling for his resignation.
 After the election of Liz Truss as prime minister in September 2022, she was appointed as a Parliamentary Under-Secretary of State in the Department of Health and Social Care.
 Following Truss' resignation, she supported Johnson's bid to return as PM in the October 2022 Conservative Party leadership election.

+From September 2022, Johnson became chair of the All Party Parliamentary Groups (APPG) for Children who need Palliative Care.

+In March 2023, Johnson was re-selected as the Conservative candidate for Sleaford and North Hykeham at the 2024 general election.

+In July 2023, Johnson opened a debate on planning to voice her opposition to new large solar farms as she felt that it would "dramatically alter the landscape for the worse" and reduce the availability of arable land.

+At the 2024 general election, Johnson was again re-elected, with a decreased vote share of 35.7% and a decreased majority of 4,346.